-The lesions typically affect the right heart valves (tricuspid and pulmonary) and endocardial surfaces of right sided chambers.
-This is primarily a reflection of relative occurrence of original carcinoid tumours (e.g. bowel).
+The lesions typically affect the right heart valves (tricuspid and pulmonary) and endocardial surfaces of right-sided chambers.
+This is primarily a reflection of the relative occurrence of original carcinoid tumours (e.g. bowel).
 Left sided valve lesions can occur with primary bronchial carcinoid or in those with a right to left shunt (e.g. patent foramen ovale).

 - consider in the case of isolated tricuspid or pulmonary valve lesions

 - may shows thickened, retracted valves 1,4